mateuszm-arianelabs/eliza-hedera/packages/plugin-hedera/README.md

 Create topic with memo: test message.
 I want posting to it to be guarded.
 Create topic with memo: 'test message' and submit key.
 ```

-**Note:** the topic will be secured with key for an account that the agent is using.

 ---